 Stewart v.
 Radio Cab Company et al., Multnomah County Case No. 15CV25203

-Radio Cab admitted liability and that Stewarts pre-existing CAM deformity was aggravated.
-They also admitted that related past medical costs were reasonable and necessary.
+Radio Cab admitted liability and that Stewart’s pre-existing CAM deformity was aggravated.
+They also agreed that related past medical costs were reasonable and necessary.
 They denied that there was any need for future medical care or that there was any future wage loss or loss of earning capacity.

 Plaintiff’s Counsel – Richard and Thomas Adams

 Defense Counsel – Andrew Glascock

 Verdict – $189,338.44 (after the verdict was reduced by 2.5% for failing to wear a seatbelt)